On degenerate sections of vector bundles: Definitions and setup

-Throughout the main body of the paper, we will fix a projective scheme $X$ and a vector bundle $V$ on $X$.
+Throughout the paper, we will fix an irreducible projective scheme $X$ and a vector bundle $V$ on $X$.
 We will work over an algebraically closed field $K$ of arbitrary characteristic.
-Without loss of generality, we can and will replace $V$ by a twist so that it is 0-regular in the sense of Castelnuovo-Mumford regularity.
-In particular, $V$ is globally generated.
 Unless otherwise specified, $a$ is a positive integer.
+Given a scheme $Z$, we will denote by $Z^{\operatorname{red}}$ the reduction of $Z$ \cite[Proposition 4.2(c)]{Liu}.

+There is a table of symbols and definitions in \Cref{symboltable} at the end of the document to help the reader.